sisl/ROSOccupancyGridPrediction/README.md

 7. In the terminal with rosbag play command, press SPACE to stop/resume the rosbag.
 To see the predictions, press SPACE (pause).
 Predictions will appear to the right of the occupancy grid.

-## Example of the rviz visualization.
+## Example of the rviz visualization

 ![](images/Example_vis.jpg)